yevheniia-shabalova/team_project/README.md

 Sales vs. Fuel Price: the scatter plot suits best to explore the relationship between these two variables.
 Yearly Sales by Store: Line plot is ideal for observing how sales for each store have changed from year to year.
 Total Monthly Sales: the bar plot suits best to visualize the monthly sales as it allows for clear comparisons between the two years and provides detailed insights into monthly sales trends.

+Sales vs CPI/ Unemployment: Sctter plot suits best to explore the realationship between two variables.
+And to understand the strength of the relationship of variables correlation matrix is the best plot.
+Monthly sales over the years: Line chart or clustered bar chart is best to clearly check how the monthly sales have changed over the years.
+Sales by store: A bar graph sorted in descending order of the total sales suits best to easily identify the top performing stores.

 ### Are there any specific libraries or frameworks that are well-suited to our project requirements?